partrickJhonson/beef/Installation.md

 ## Introduction
-The following installation instructions are suitable for **Linux and Mac OSX** operating systems.
+The following installation instructions are suitable for **Linux** based operating systems.

-In theory, BeEF should work on any operating system which can run Ruby 2.5+ and nodejs.
+In theory, BeEF should work on any operating system which can run Ruby 2.5+ and NodeJS.
 However, only MacOS and Linux are officially supported.

+You will not find MacOS installation instructions in this guide.
+They are currently high on the list of wiki tasks to be completed.

 #### Table of Contents
 * [Prerequisites](#prerequisites)